 However, there is one thing that I’ve noticed that makes this supplement different to the other creatine cocktails that I’ve tried and that’s energy levels.
 My energy levels were noticeably higher than normal.

 Usually, I attribute this to a placebo like affect for the first couple of days because your body is expecting this sort of reaction.
 However, after week two, my muscular energy levels were still quite high.
-After week two, my muscle felt great.
+After week two, my muscles felt great.

 I was quite impressed.
 However, there is a downside.
 After about 3 weeks of use, I was finding that it was getting harder to drink this formula.
 I find this formula doesn’t break down enough to allow for a smooth drink.